songfd2018/MOOCs/README.md

 We propose an efficient algorithm, BFS-MOOCs, to check the validity of a peer assessment scheme built upon the breadth-first search (BFS) algorithm.
 The `01Identifiability_Check` folder contains code that generates Fig 4 in the manuscript.
 To reproduce all the results, please run `Comparision_in_idenfiability_check.R` to:

-- conduct the BFS-MOOCS and determined-based algorithm under the circulating designs with four levels of class size N = 1,000, 3,000, 10,000 and 30,000 and five levels of the number of assigned submissions m = 3, 4, 5, 6, 7 for each grader;
+- conduct the BFS-MOOCS and determined-based algorithm under the circulating designs with four levels of class size  `N` = 1,000, 3,000, 10,000 and 30,000 and five levels of the number of assigned submissions `m` = 3, 4, 5, 6, 7 for each grader;
 - store the probability and time consumption under overall designs in `id_check_consumption.RData`
-- draw the line chart of the time consumption versus the class size N under different m.
+- draw the line chart of the time consumption versus the class size `N` under different `m`.

 ## Impact of missing grading and sample size calculation

-Even if an instructor assigns the class a valid assessment grid W, the resulting assessment grid Y realized by the students can still be invalid because students may not complete their peer assessment tasks.
-We propose a dynamic programming algorithm to calculate the probability that the resulting observed assessment grid Y is valid given the assigned assessment grid W and grader-specific grading probabilities.
+Even if an instructor assigns the class a valid assessment scheme `W`, the resulting assessment grid `Y` realized by the students can still be invalid because students may not complete their peer assessment tasks.
+We propose a dynamic programming algorithm to calculate the probability that the resulting observed assessment grid `Y` is valid given the assigned assessment grid `W` and grader-specific grading probabilities.

 First, compile the C++ source code in the folder `02Missing_Grading/src` by running